tableau/server-client-python/docs/sign-in-out.md

 ## Sign In

-Signing in can be done two different ways:
+Signing in through tsc and the REST API can be done several different ways - in most cases only some of these options will be available, depending on your server configuration.
+You can see details of all the underlying APIs for authentication in the [REST API documentation](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref_authentication.htm).

+Examples for all supported methods are included below.

+**Note:** When you sign in, the TSC library manages the authenticated session for you.
+However, the validity of the underlying credentials token is limited by the maximum session length set on your Tableau Server (2 hours by default).

+### Sign in with Personal Access Token

-* Personal Access Tokens - In most cases this is the preferred method because it improves security by avoiding the need to use or store passwords directly.
+In most cases this is the preferred method because it improves security by avoiding the need to use or store passwords directly.
 Access tokens also expire by default if not used after 15 consecutive days.
 This option is available for Tableau Server 2019.4 and newer.
 Refer to [Personal Access Tokens](https://help.tableau.com/current/server/en-us/security_personal_access_tokens.htm) for more details.
-* Username and Password - Direct sign in with account username and password.

-Examples showing both of these cases are included below.

-**Note:** When you sign in, the TSC library manages the authenticated session for you.
-However, the validity of the underlying credentials token is limited by the maximum session length set on your Tableau Server (2 hours by default).

-### Sign in with Personal Access Token

 To sign in to Tableau Server or Tableau Cloud with a personal access token, you'll need the following values: